 These videos provide the opportunity for authors to discuss their latest research presented at conferences and meetings.

 Typically, all videos are professionally filmed by our videographers at a time and location of your choice.
 We can feature videos that are filmed and produced by yourself or third parties, however these must be to our same standard and quality.
-See more information below.
+Details of how to publish a video is available in our How to Publish a Video guide and more information is described below.

 Once a filming time and location has been agreed, you will be required to develop a script to inform us of the content of the video.
 Ideally, we are looking to publish short 8–10–minute videos.
 In general we recommend ~160 words per minute so this should be taken into account when developing the script.